- Citing Music Sources in your Essay and Bibliography (Univ. of Western Ontario) * Librarian's choice

 - Turabian, Kate L. A Manual for Writers of Term Papers, Theses, and Dissertations.
 6th ed.
 Chicago: University of Chicago Press, 1996.

 - CIM Stacks LB 2369 T84m 1987 (5th edition)

 - The Chicago Manual of Style.
 13 ed. rev. Chicago: University of Chicago Press, 1982.

 - Gibaldi, Joseph.
 MLA Handbook for Writers of Research Papers.
 3rd ed.
 New York: MLA, 1988.

 - CIM Reference LB 2369 G35m 1988

 Conservatory students and faculty members have access to RefWorks, a bibliographic citation management program "designed to help researchers easily gather, manage, store and share all types of information, as well as generate citations and bibliographies."

 Researchers can set up individual accounts in RefWorks where they can organize and compile bibliographies for specific projects.
 RefWorks is compatible with a variety of online research databases, such as RILM Abstracts of Music, WorldCat, and JSTOR.
 Researchers can export selected sources from these databases directly into RefWorks.

-If you have any questions about RefWorks, please contact Laurie Lake, reference librarian.
+If you have any questions about RefWorks, please contact Denise Green, research services librarian.